Finding your perfect home? These are the 10 different types of houses in Malaysia you should know!

+How about types of houses in Malaysia like apartments?
 Apartments come with more space to live in compared to flats.
 Apartments are suitable for middle-income earners and they usually come with gates and guards and basic facilities like playgrounds, landscaping, multilevel parking, and, sometimes, very basic sports facilities.

 The typical built-up size range from 550-1,200 sf.
 One main difference between an apartment from a flat is that it has a management body that facilitates the upkeep of the building.